Brexit cloud hangs over energy supplies from Dublin to Belfast

 While as much as 44 per cent of the power in Northern Ireland came from renewables, there are also two gas-fired plants and a coal station due to close in 2025.

 In Brexit negotiations so far, both the UK and the EU have agreed on the importance of cooperating on energy security.
-But this does not mean that the UK would stay in Europe's Internal Energy Market (IEM).
+But this does not mean that the U.K would stay in Europe's Internal Energy Market.

 The UK's department for Business, Energy and Industrial strategy didn't respond to a request for comment.